pschatzmann/arduino-audio-tools/README.md

 ## Show and Tell

-Get some inspiration [from projects that were using this library](https://github.com/pschatzmann/arduino-audio-tools/discussions/categories/show-and-tell) and share your projects with the community.
+Get some inspiration [from projects that were using this library](https://github.com/pschatzmann/arduino-audio-tools/discussions/categories/show-and-tell) or share your projects with the community.

 ### Documentation